Chinmay-Bhagwat/LAB-3/README.md

-Created an angular calculator with simple arithmatic functions
+Created a responsive website with simple html css code

 How to run: